How to Store Microgreens to Maximize Shelf Life

 But There Comes a Time When You Will Need to Store Microgreens

-At some point, you’ll won't be able to eat all of the microgreens you grew.
-You'll have no choice but to harvest and refrigerate them.
+Eventually, you won’t be able to eat all the microgreens you grew.
+You’ll have no choice but to harvest and refrigerate them.

 For instance, there are many varieties of microgreens, like kohlrabi and broccoli, where only the seed leaves are edible.
 You have no choice but to harvest them before true leaves form.